Beginning Stained Glass - Due to COVID-19 this class has been postponed until further notice.

 Brighten up your home and add a little flare of color!
 Create that magic we all love as the sun shines through artwork made with stained glass.
 This six-day class is perfect for beginning to intermediate students who have an interest in working with glass.

-Students will learn how to score, cut, grind, foil and solder glass.
+In this 6-week class, students will learn how to score, cut, grind, foil and solder glass.
 They will also receive instructions on how to arrange pieces of glass to create a picture or pattern, and then form them together to create a panel that can be proudly displayed.

 Time: 6 pm–8 pm